The Complete Guide to ADA Website Compliance Testing

 With PDFs and Microsoft Office applications (like PowerPoint presentations, Word documents, and Excel files), you can leverage built-in accessibility checkers.
 To use one of these tools, start by opening a document, selecting the accessibility checker from the tool menu, and running the test.
 When the tool completes its scan, a list of accessibility issues will be presented to you, along with suggestions on how to remediate them.

-Document remediation will typically entail ensuring compatibility with screen readers (like JAWS), making interactive elements navigable by keyboard, labeling form fields, and ensuring that graphic elements have text-based descriptions.
+Document remediation will typically entail ensuring compatibility with screen readers (like JAWS and NVDA), making interactive elements navigable by keyboard, labeling form fields, and ensuring that graphic elements have text-based descriptions.

 It is worth noting that while these tools do a good job at identifying many accessibility issues existing within online documents, they will not find all of them.
 It is therefore not recommended to rely solely on them when testing your online documents for ADA compliance.